2023 Annual Report

 Financials

 This annual report gives us the opportunity to share how we use the resources provided by our donors to make our work possible.
 Accountability and transparency are important at PAI.
-We value the trust and commitment of our donors, and we strive every day to maximize the impact of your support.

 Leadership